hughobrien/psu-constitution/README.md

 ## Article 16: Removal of an Officer

-1. Every directly elected Executive Officer or Council members shall be liable to be removed from office on a proposal to that effect approved by a Referendum held in accordance with Schedule I (Election Regulations) of this Constitution.
+1. Every directly elected Executive Officer or Council members shall be liable to be removed from office on a proposal to that effect approved by a Referendum held in accordance with Schedule 1 (Election Regulations) of this Constitution.
 Where such a proposal is approved it shall take effect upon the declaration of the Returning Officer.
 A quorum for the removal of an officer shall be 50% of the total valid poll in the previous election of the position.
 Where such a proposal is approved, s/he will be deemed to have resigned and may not stand for re-election in any subsequent election.

-2. The indirectly elected executive officers and council members shall be liable to be removed from office on a proposal to that effect to PSU Council approved by their constituencies and Schedule I (Election Regulations) of the Constitution.
+2. The indirectly elected executive officers and council members shall be liable to be removed from office on a proposal to that effect to PSU Council approved by their constituencies and Schedule 1 (Election Regulations) of the Constitution.

 3. The PSU Executive Nominee, as affiliates, shall not be deemed resigned by the PSU.
 They can be excluded from representing postgrads on PSU and University committees.
 The PSU could then seek the PSU Executive to nominate a replacement representative.